Edurate/edurate/README.md

 Edurate analisys professor/course questionares and uses natrual language processing detect the most common problems and output them into the terminal.

+### Spam Filter

+Edurate's spam filter removes profanities and sets aside unhelpful comments.

+### Evolution

+Edurate is open to evolution.
+Its initial questionaire can be edited by professors who wish to add or remove questions.

 ---